A probabilistic analogue of the Fourier extension conjecture: Smooth Alpert frames in spaces

-with convergence in the $L^{p}$ norm and almost everywhere.
-Theorem \ref {frame} follows easily from the next theorem together with what was proved just above.
-We include arbitrary grids $\mathcal{D}$ in our theorem since this may be useful in other contexts where probability of grids plays a role, originating with the work of Nazarov, Treil and Volberg, see e.g. \cite {NTV4} and \cite{Vol}, and references given there.
+We include arbitrary grids $\mathcal{D}$ in Theorem \ref{reproducing} since this may be useful in other contexts where probability of grids plays a role, originating with the work of Nazarov, Treil and Volberg, see e.g. \cite{NTV4} and \cite{Vol}, and references given there.